srjilarious/argunaught/ReadMe.md

     );
 ```

-You then parse your command line arguments with
+You can then parse your command line arguments with

 ```
 auto parseResult = args.parse(argc, argv);